awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/architecture.md

 [Amazon EventBridge](https://aws.amazon.com/eventbridge/) triggers
 the listener [AWS Lambda](https://aws.amazon.com/lambda/).

-12. The listener Lambda sends a callback to the step functions.
+12. The listener Lambda sends a callback to the Step Functions.

 13. When all the steps complete, a notification is send out by [Amazon SNS](https://aws.amazon.com/sns/).